2csqd2/2csqd2.github.io/journal.md

 I woke up at 8am.
 Lachelle made dinner for the kids.

 ### 4/20/2020
 I woke up at 7:30 and helped Harper get her breakfast,then I left for work.
+I made dinner for Palmer and Harper (rice and mixed vegetables).
+After dinner Harper, Palmer and I made microwave chocolate cupcakes from scratch.
+I then watched the movie 'Mirror Mirror' with Harper.
+After the movie was over I gave Palmer a bath.

+### 4/21/2020
+I woke up at 4:00am anf got ready to go to work.